 Renovation Series: How to Prepare For a Remodel

-Starting a new renovation series this week on all things renovation: how to prepare, creating a team, costs, and the benefits of hiring a General Contractor.
-We hope this series can be a resource for you and any others who are considering a home renovation, no matter what the size of the project is.
+We are starting a new renovation series this week on all things renovation: how to prepare, create a team, costs, and the benefits of hiring a General Contractor.
+We hope this series can be a resource for you and any others who are considering a home renovation, for any size project.

-We are breaking it down to a four-part series, starting with How to Prepare.
+We are breaking it down into a four-part series, starting with How to Prepare.

 Let’s start with gathering your team.
 You are past the dreaming phase, you are starting to research and gather information.
 What next?

-No matter what part of the process you want to start with, you will always circle back to your budget.
+All decisions will always circle back to your budget.
 Always determine a budget early on, this can be difficult when you don’t know what to expect.
-You may have an idea of what something costs, or you might be completely off.
+You may have an idea of what something costs or you may need to be further educated.
 Start by asking the right questions.

-If you have a general idea of what you want to remodel, let’s say your kitchen, and a powder bath, talk to your contractor about pricing on those two spaces and they can give you a general number to plan for.
+If you have a general idea of what you want to update, talk to your contractor about pricing on those two spaces and they can give you a general number to plan for.
 It’s safe to assume it’s higher than you’ve planned for.
-And in general, never a good idea to rely on the TV shows that show budgets as they’re always missing key elements.
+And in general, never a good idea to rely on TV shows that share budgets as they’re always missing key elements.